Maslinica is the only settlement and port on the west side of the island.

 Those who prefer to stay on the coast can explore the biking/hiking trail connecting Maslinica with Donje Selo and Srednje Selo.
 You can also visit the nearby Šešula Bay, whose geographical position and deeply-indented coastline make it a safe mooring site.
 There you can try local specialties for a unique gastronomic experience.

-In 2013 Maslinica received a national award for the best tourist destination in the Adriatic with less than a thousand inhabitants, as an acknowledgment of its intact natural beauty and tourist achievements.
+In 2012 Maslinica received a national award for the best tourist destination in the Adriatic with less than a thousand inhabitants, as an acknowledgment of its intact natural beauty and tourist achievements and in 2017 Maslinica recived nacional award as the best Authentic Coastal Destination!